 200 Park Avenue, New York, NY 10166-0193 USA

-Seth M. Rokosky is an associate in the New York office of Gibson, Dunn & Crutcher.
+Seth M. Rokosky is Of Counsel in the New York office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Litigation Department and focuses his practice in the Appellate and Constitutional Law group.

 Mr. Rokosky rejoined Gibson Dunn after serving in the New York Attorney General’s Office.
 As an Assistant Solicitor General in the Bureau of Appeals and Opinions, his public service included representing the State and its agencies as principal attorney on 43 appellate matters.
 He previously began his career as a litigation associate in Gibson Dunn’s New York office.